erenhatirnaz/coffeescript-exercises/README.md

 # CoffeScript Exercises
 I did these exercises while learning CoffeeScript.
-I am using this book for CoffeScript learning: [The Little Book on CoffeeScript](https://www.goodreads.com/book/show/13506289-the-little-book-on-coffeescript).
+I'm using this book for CoffeScript learning: [The Little Book on CoffeeScript](https://www.goodreads.com/book/show/13506289-the-little-book-on-coffeescript).

 # Usage